 The purpose of the Indigenous Law Center is to educate students and expand knowledge about how U.S. law affects Native and Indigenous peoples.
 Its central responsibilities are to enhance the school’s Indigenous Law curriculum and to promote related research opportunities.

 The Center will feature an annually appointed Visiting Professor of Law.
 It will also conduct a public law and policy lectures series; initiate an affiliated scholars program; and develop courses, seminars, and panels.

-The program’s inaugural Visiting Professor of Law is Matthew Fletcher, who will join the UC Hastings faculty for the 2021-2022 academic year.
-A distinguished scholar of Federal Indian Law, Fletcher is Foundation Professor of Law and Director of the Michigan State University College of Law Indigenous Law and Policy Center.
-At UC Hastings, Professor Fletcher will teach a seminar on Tribal Law.
+The program’s inaugural Visiting Professor of Law was Matthew Fletcher, who joined UC Law SF faculty for the 2021-2022 academic year.
+A distinguished scholar of Federal Indian Law, Fletcher is the Harry Burns Hutchins Collegiate Professor of Law at the University of Michigan Law School.
+At UC Law SF, Professor Fletcher taught a seminar on Tribal Law.

 The affiliated scholar program will provide research opportunities by acting as a resource for scholars and students.
 The goal is to create an interdisciplinary space where participants can share insights and ideas.
 The Center seeks to attract emerging scholars by providing faculty mentorship and other practical support.
 Information on how to apply to the affiliated scholar program is forthcoming.

-Located on an urban campus in the heart of San Francisco, UC Hastings is deeply engaged with organizations across the Bay Area and beyond.
+Located on an urban campus in the heart of San Francisco, UC Law SF is deeply engaged with organizations across the Bay Area and beyond.
 Likewise, the Indigenous Law Center seeks to engage diverse voices on issues of importance to Native and Indigenous Nations, communities, and individuals.